TheDizzler/TriggerAction/readme.md

 >- dialog is responsive to frame thickness now
 >- removed useless functions in TextLabel: setToUnpressedState(), setToHoverState(), setToSelectedState()
 >- added controllerRemoved(size_t controllerSlot) and newController(HANDLE joyHandle) to Screen
+>- moved AssetSet into DXTKGui and implemented asset sets
+>- ImageDialogs